-- For cross-country skiing, Apparel Arts recommended wearing a special suit with jacket that was laced at bottom on sides pockets and featured two large breast pockets.
+- For cross-country skiing, Apparel Arts recommended wearing a special suit with jacket that was laced at bottom and on sides and featured two large breast pockets.
 The blue knickers were paired with a matching Norwegian ski cap.
 The scarf matched the over the calf socks and the mittens had a Norwegian peasant pattern.

 - For ski jumping the blue gabardine suit was the garment of choice.
 It had a short double breasted jacket, ski trousers with bands at the bottom, a Norwegian ski cap, a yellow scarf and matching and knit gloves.

 - For hunting during the cold days, the gentleman could wear a brown Harris Tweed suit with a red overplaid.
-It was paired with matching knicker breeches, a brown tweed grouse hat, a nice burgundy colored sweater, and a contrasting yellow dotted silk scarf as well as heavy wool over the calf socks, shooting gaiters, brogued shoes.
+It was paired with matching knicker breeches, a brown tweed grouse hat, a nice burgundy colored sweater, and a contrasting yellow dotted silk scarf as well as heavy wool over-the-calf socks, shooting gaiters, brogued shoes.

-- With formal hunt clothes a black fur lined broadcloth coat with a fur collar was considered to be de rigeur.
+- With formal hunt clothes a black fur-lined broadcloth coat with a fur collar was considered to be de rigeur.